AdobeDocs/campaign-classic.en/help/integrations/using/inserting-a-dynamic-image.md

 * The **[!UICONTROL Default image]**'s URL: The image that will be displayed when none of the conditions are fulfilled.
 You can also select an image from your Assets library.
 * The **[!UICONTROL Target location]**: Enter a name for your dynamic offer's location.
 You will have to select this location in your Target activity.
+* The **[!UICONTROL Landing Page]**: If you want the default image to redirect to a default landing page.
+This URL is only for the cases when the default image is displayed in the final email and is optional.
-* The **[!UICONTROL Additional decision parameters]**: Select the Campaign fields that you need to transfer to Target.
+* The **[!UICONTROL Additional decision parameters]**: Specify the mapping between the fields defined in the Adobe Target segments and the Adobe Campaign fields.
+The Adobe Campaign fields used must have been specified in the rawbox.
 In our example, we added the Country field.

+If you use Enterprise permissions in your settings in Adobe Target, add the corresponding property in this field.
+Learn more about Target Enterprise permissions in [this page](https://marketing.adobe.com/resources/help/en_US/target/target/properties-overview.html).

    ![](assets/target_13.png)

 ## Creating redirect offers {#create-redirect-offers}

-In Target Standard, you can create different versions of your offer.
+In Target, you can create different versions of your offer.
 Depending on each user experience, a redirect offer can be created and you can specify the image that will be displayed.

 In our case, we need two redirect offers, the third one (the default one) is to be defined in Adobe Campaign.